ltrgoddard/thesis/bibl.markdown

 ---, 'The Grace', *Prospect*, 6 (Spring 1964), pp. 25--28

-Crick, Francis  *Life Itself: Its Origin and Nature* (New York: Touchstone Books, 1981)
+Crick, Francis, *Life Itself: Its Origin and Nature* (New York: Touchstone Books, 1981)

 --- and L.E.
 Orgel, 'Directed Panspermia', *Icarus*, 19 (1973), pp. 341--46